Travel Writer of the Week: Kendall Dickinson

 My first steps to becoming a travel blogger: I had been keeping a travel journal for a while when I realized that the experiences within it could benefit other travelers.
 I came up with a few article ideas, designed my website, and here we are.

 The social media platform driving the most traffic to my site is: Pinterest.
 I use SEO and visual variety.
-You never what could catch someone’s eye.
+You never know what could catch someone’s eye.

 My favorite tool/app for social media: I like to use UNUM to arrange Instagram photos in a way that looks aesthetically pleasing.